MateuszMyalski/MateuszMyalski.github.io/_posts/2020-10-09-Memory-Schratch-Pad-Protocole-Circular-buffer.md

 ---
 layout: post
-title: "Memory Schratch Pad Protocole - Circular buffer"
+title: "Memory Schratch Pad Protocole - Circular Buffer"
 date: 2020-10-9
 ---
 When working with many ICs that acts as slave you probably have seen their memory organization.
 Data that is responsible for hardware configuration is mapped to a certain memory addresses which you can access or modify correspondingly.
 By implementing well known standards such a SPI or I2C you can send: address, command and in case of write operation data to the slave device.
 The region of memory which is kept updated is called memory scratchpad — this memory registers are acting like a bridge between configuration bits and also conversion results.